Antelling/JBM/README.md

 # Todo:

-1. adapt local flip to new score scheme
 2. adapt P-meta-coord to allow transformers to return numerous samples
 3. implement transformers for missing metas
 4. implement move-repair mutator